Ric Flair: Hulk Hogan

 In his book, Flair also touched on some real-life tension between himself and Hulk Hogan which largely stemmed from an incident that followed the conclusion of a tag team match between Flair and his son David and the team of Curt Hennig and Barry Windham at WCW's Souled Out pay-per-view on January 17, 1999, in Charleston, West Virginia.
 However, Flair has stated that he and Hogan remained friends despite their differences.
+Upon Hogan's sudden death from a heart attack at age 71 on July 24, 2025, Flair cried while remembering his friend during an interview with TMZ.com.